Rob Ryan: Personal life

-Ryan is married to Kristen Ryan and the couple have three children.
+Ryan is married to Kristin Ryan and the couple have three children.

 In 2012, following in the footsteps of his brother, Ryan had lap band surgery in an attempt to lose weight.
 The procedure failed.
+In 2024, Ryan was one of the Raiders' coaches who participated in a modified fitness test, based on the conditioning tests that the players take.
+Ryan spent two months training for the test and passed it.